 To get DAS, guests with disabilities can go to any Guest Services location and request an application.
 The application must be filled out and submitted with documentation showing that the guest has a qualifying disability.
 Once the application is reviewed, the guest will be sent a letter informing them if they qualify for DAS and how to use it

-To get DAS at Disney World, the first step is to obtain a disability access card.
+The first step to getting DAS at Disney World is to obtain a disability access card.
 This can be done by visiting any Disney park guest services office and why you need accommodation.

 Once you have your DAS card, you can begin to enjoy all of the benefits that it offers.
 Your card guarantees quicker entry at attractions in every Disney park, as well as assistance on rides with heavier crowds.